NxPKG/khulnasoft-docs/content/stream/faq/index.md

 ### I use Content Security Policy (CSP) on my website.
 What domains do I need to add to which directives?

-If your website uses [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) directives, depending on your configuration, you may need to add Cloudflare Stream's domains to particular directives, in order to allow videos to be viewed or uploaded by your users.
+If your website uses [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) directives, depending on your configuration, you may need to add Khulnasoft Stream's domains to particular directives, in order to allow videos to be viewed or uploaded by your users.

 If you use the provided [Stream Player](/stream/viewing-videos/using-the-stream-player/), `videodelivery.net` and `*.cloudflarestream.com` must be included in the `frame-src` or `default-src` directive to allow the player's `<iframe>` element to load.